Interns: Paige Greco and Alexa Withrow

 “I feel like it’s our duty as human beings to care for other people.”

 The first meeting with our Thread took place at a Starbucks in Chula Vista.
-Unfortunately, two of our Volunteers were out of town so they could not come, but we still had a productive meeting getting to know one another and discussing why we are interested in the topic of Gun Violence Prevention.
-Our Volunteers came from all areas of San Diego (from Vista all the way down to Chula Vista) and this geographic spread provided for a diverse range of experiences and perspectives.
-What struck us about our Volunteers was their desire to do something - anything - to help this issue.
-While our Volunteers shared their interest in the topic and their project ideas, the issue of school shootings came up again and again.
+Unfortunately, two of our Youth Peace Leaders were out of town so they could not come, but we still had a productive meeting getting to know one another and discussing why we are interested in the topic of Gun Violence Prevention.
+Our Youth Peace Leaders came from all areas of San Diego (from Vista all the way down to Chula Vista) and this geographic spread provided for a diverse range of experiences and perspectives.
+What struck us about our Youth Peace Leaders was their desire to do something - anything - to help this issue.
+While our Youth Peace Leaders shared their interest in the topic and their project ideas, the issue of school shootings came up again and again.
 Given the climate at schools today, this made sense.

 Our Thread attended the Human Centered Design workshop hosted by SFI, which helped move along our project a great deal.
 The group members focused on a target audience of a potential shooter.
 Their “why” became focused on figuring out a way to prevent that individual from carrying out a school shooting.
 Our group noticed that many of the school shooters they saw on the news were socially isolated individuals, which steered their project in the direction of creating a project that would combat this social isolation.
 Additionally, we identified lunchtime as a time when social isolation and anxiety is common.
 Thus, the group created a rough outline of a “lunchbox” tool.
 This would include a physical lunch box with a community building activity inside and would be used as a way to reach out to socially isolated individuals.